tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 for guaranteeing freshness of the exchanged evidence when the background check model is in use.

-When either the evidence or the results extension is successfully negotiated, the content of the corresponding Certificate message contains a payload that is encoded based on the wrapper defined in {{I-D.ftbs-rats-msg-wrap}}.
+When either the evidence or the attestation results extension is successfully negotiated, the content of the corresponding Certificate message contains a payload that is encoded based on the wrapper defined in
+{{I-D.ftbs-rats-msg-wrap}}.

 In TLS a client has to demonstrate possession of the private key via the CertificateVerify message, when client-based authentication is requested.
 The